eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_27<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 An Attestation Provider SHOULD implement device binding for all attestations it issues.
-If an issued attestation is device-bound, the Attestation Provider SHALL ensure that the attestation is cryptographically bound to a WSCA/WSCD or a keystore available to the Wallet Unit, as specified in [Topic 9](./annex-2.02-high-level-requirements-by-topic.md#a236-topic-9-wallet-unit-attestation-and-wallet-instance-attestation).
+If an issued attestation is device-bound, the Attestation Provider SHALL ensure that the attestation is cryptographically bound to a WSCA/WSCD or a keystore available to the Wallet Unit, as specified in [Topic 9][topic-9].

-*Note: a) Device binding is called 'mdoc authentication' in [ISO/IEC 18013-5] and 'key binding' in [SD-JWT-VC]. b) Implementing mdoc authentication is mandatory in [ISO/IEC 18013-5] and therefore, it is mandatory for attestations complying with that standard. c) See ISSU_27d.*
+*Note: a) Device binding is called 'mdoc authentication' in [ISO/IEC 18013-5] and 'key binding' in [SD-JWT VC]. b) Implementing mdoc authentication is mandatory in [ISO/IEC 18013-5] and therefore, it is mandatory for attestations complying with that standard. c) See ISSU_27d.*

 </div>
 </div>